leocorelli/d3rlpy/README.md

 This repo was originally forked from user takuseno on GitHub.
 Tremendous thank you to them for all of their excellent work on this repository.
 All of my original files can be found in the CORELLI folder.
 In addition to files found here, I added a single function in scorer.py in d3rlpy/metrics in order to calculate the true q value at the end of each training epoch.
 The code for my true_q_scorer function was sourced from td_error_scorer also found in the scorer.py file, which was written by the original creator of this forked repository.

+Thank you to Professor Wann-Jiunn Ma and TA Annie Surla of Duke University AIPI 530 for all of their help throughout the semester.

 ## acknowledgement
 This work is supported by Information-technology Promotion Agency, Japan (IPA), Exploratory IT Human Resources Project (MITOU Program) in the fiscal